Central Bank of Azerbaijan reveals amount of foreign currency sold via auction

 By Khagan Isayev - Trend:

-According to the CBA, the demand of local banks for the foreign currency amounted to $99.9 million and was fully met.
+According to the CBA, the demand of local banks for foreign currency amounted to $111.3 million and was fully met.

 At the end of the auction, the weighted average rate of the manat to the US dollar amounted to 1.7 AZN/USD.